XpressAI/xai-vecto/README.md

 7. [VectoSearchAnalogy](#vectosearchanalogy)
 8. [DisplayVectoResult](#displayvectoresult)

+## Example

+There a couple of template-like-example that already connected to run a simple Vecto Search using an [images dataset](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).

+1. ingest_images.py - For ingesting images dataset.
+2. vecto_search_images - To quering a vecto search and display the similarities.

+It just missing  its `inPorts`.
+Before that, make sure you already create your [Vector Space](https://docs.vecto.ai/docs/tutorial/hello_world#make-a-vector-space).

+## Description
 Below is a description of each components and its ports in Xircuits:

-## Description
 ### VectoLogin

-A component to initialize the Vecto API end-point and pass our Vector Space ID and authentication token into Vector Space.
+A component to initialize the Vecto API end-point and pass your Vector Space ID and authentication token into Vector Space.
 It's required at the start of every Vecto process.

 **Please note that the Vector Space ID and token are unique for every Vector Space.**